At what age can I start Driver Education?

 Students must achieve a final written exam score of at least 75% to pass.
 No more than three attempts to pass the final exam are permitted by the state of Ohio.
 Students who do not pass the final exam after 3 attempts will be required to retake the classroom program at no cost.

 Visit the All Star website and select a convenient location.
-This will be the location from which you receive your behind the wheel training.
+This will be the location from which you receive your classroom and behind the wheel training.
 Select a program that suits your needs and carefully review the program details including the All Star location and program content.
 Once you have selected a program you will need to enroll.
 At the time of enrollment, you will need to provide payment in full.
 After you enroll you should receive a confirmation email which will serve as proof of your enrollment.

 Do I have to take Driver Education?